 Unanimity of elder decision-making

-Lifetime service for elders and deacons
+No term limits for elders and deacons

 There are no terms of service for our elders or our deacons.
 Each one is appointed to serve for as long as they remain willing and qualified.
 We believe this helps the stability of our church and its leadership.
 Experienced leaders, working as a team, bring much needed depth to a local church.
 The average church leader has been a part of our church for around thirty years.